shui18/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an associate professor at Nanjing Audit University at the school of Statistics and Data Science.
-I received a PhD in Computational Mathematics from Nanjing University, a MEng in Applied Mathematics and a BSc in Mathematics and Applied Mathematics from China University of Petroleum (East China).
+I received a PhD in Computational Mathematics from Nanjing University, a MSc in Applied Mathematics and a BSc in Mathematics and Applied Mathematics from China University of Petroleum (East China).

 My current research interests focus on geometric numerical integration.
 Specifically, I am interested in structure-preserving numerical algorithms of differential equations.
 I have also worked on iterative techniques for solving problems in numerical linear algebra.